zogar1993/jsonkraken/README.md

 ## JsonObject

-- When iterating over a JsonObject, each element of the iteration is a Pair<String, Any?>.
+- When iterating over a JsonObject, each element of the iteration is a Map.Entry<String, JsonValue>.
 - The *keys* property returns only its keys.
 - You can guess on your own what the *values* property does.

 ## JsonArray

-- When iterating over a JsonArray you iterate directly into its elements.
+- When iterating over a JsonArray each element of the iteration is a JsonValue.
 - The *add(element)* method allows you to add an element after the last one.
 - The *insert(index, element)* method allows you to add an element at designated index, pushing all items from said to the last element, without replacing any.
 - The *set(index, element)* operator allows you to replace an existing element.
  If said index is unused, indexes between the specified and the actual last of the JsonArray will be filled with JsonNull.
 - Both *get* and *set* operators, *remove* and *insert* support reverse notation.

 ## Implementation details
 ###### (you should not need to know all of this, but maybe you do.
 It is here for a reason after all)
-- -0 will be turned to 0 to avoid weird language behaviour with some primitive types.

 - Since numbers are stored as String internally, they do not lose precision.
 - JsonValues get/set operators welcome both Integers and Strings as index/key.
 An Integer will be converted to String in the case of JsonObject,